reluviari/task-manager-react/README.md

 You can visit the app by clicking this link: [Access App](https://reluviaris-task-manager-react.herokuapp.com/).

 ## ✅ Features
+   - Lists pending and completed tasks
-   - Add merchant
+   - Add task
+   - Mark tasks pending to done
+   - Delete task
-   - Delete merchant
+   - Delete all completed tasks
-   - List merchant

 ## 🧰 Tools